-Ford to start taking reservations for electric SUV next week
+Ford to use Mustang name for electric SUV

-(Reuters) - Ford Motor Co (F.N) will start taking reservations for its electric sport utility vehicle, Mustang Mach-E, starting Nov.
-17, when the U.S. automaker unveils the vehicle at an event in Los Angeles, the company said on Thursday.
+(Reuters) - Ford Motor Co (F.N) will use the Mustang name, previously reserved for a muscle car, for an electric sport utility vehicle (SUV) that customers in the United States, Canada and Europe can start ordering on Nov.
+17, the company said on Thursday.

+Ford confirmed its new electric SUV will be called the Mustang Mach-E ahead of a debut event scheduled for Los Angeles on Sunday.
+Until now, the Mustang name has been used only on a line of sporty coupes associated with Detroit’s 1960s muscle car era.

-The Mustang-inspired electric SUV will be among a more than dozen all-electric automobiles the company plans to launch by 2022 with an investment of $11.5 billion as it moves away from traditional gas-powered cars.
+The SUV will be among a more than dozen all-electric automobiles the company plans to launch by 2022 with an investment of $11.5 billion as it moves away from traditional gas-powered cars.

-In April, the No.2 U.S. carmaker invested $500 million in electric car maker Rivian and said it planned to use the Michigan startup’s platform to build a new Ford-branded electric vehicle.
+In April, the No.2 U.S. carmaker invested $500 million in electric automaker Rivian and said it planned to use the Michigan startup’s platform to build a new Ford-branded electric vehicle.

 A reservation for the Mustang Mach-E can be made on Ford’s website in the United States, Canada and Europe by paying a refundable deposit of $500, the company said.